Patrick L. Hill - Our Owner

 Patrick attended the old Woodland Park Elementary school on the former Myrtle Beach Air Force Base - now known as Market Common and Seagate Village.
 During this time he began his self employment by selling flower and vegetable seeds, Christmas and occasion cards, and the Grit biweekly newspaper.
 He also played basketball, baseball, and football on the AFB base recreation leagues.
 The Hill kids sang in church, encouraged by their baptist church pianist mother.
 Song most often sung?
 “One Day At A Time.”

 In 1977 Patrick started Socastee High School just south of Myrtle Beach.
 Halfway through his sophmore year he transferred to Arlington Heights H.S. on the west side of Fort Worth for 10 months, coming back midway through his junior year.
 In 1981 Patrick graduated from Socastee High School after serving as President of the Student Government, and voted Who’s Who, and Most Likely To Succeed.
 He sang in the school choir, lettered in track and attended political events.
 In January of his senior year United States Senator Strom Thurmond welcomed him to Washington where he served as an Office Page.
-Lodging 4 blocks behind the Supreme Court, attending study time on the 3rd floor of the Library of Congress, and inspecting every opportunity on Capitol Hill - the favorite things done were witnessing Ronald Reagan’s Inauguration and taking a short nap in the big chair at the front of the US Senate chamber while waiting for a fellow Senate Page to emerge from a cloakroom.
+Lodging 4 blocks behind the Supreme Court, attending study time on the 3rd floor of the Library of Congress, and availing for every opportunity on Capitol Hill - his most notable experiences were witnessing Ronald Reagan’s Presidential Inauguration, taking a picture of the Socastee High School flag with Senator Thurmond, and taking a short nap in the big chair at the front of the US Senate chamber while waiting for a fellow Senate Page to emerge from a cloakroom.

 Fall of 1981 Patrick attended University of Texas at Arlington where he took care of yearling cattle before and after classes.
 One year of that was enough, so he decided to join a brother in Beaumont and Houston to represent the Texas Retired Teachers Association (TRTA/TSTA) endorsed insurance products of medicare supplements and nursing home care until 1984.